gabrielwright1/advanced-react/frontend/Notes.md

 How do we create base (i.e. colors, styles) styles?

 -   Create a GlobalStyles component using 'createGlobalStyle' from styled components
 -   Setup CSS variables on the html or :root selectors for colors, max width, box shadow
 -   Create an @font-face selector for font details
 -   Within the body, set the font-family with our new font, and the '-app' autocompletion font stack as the fallback
 -   Apply the styles by adding a <GlobalStyles /> component to the page

 # Visualizing Router Changes

 Instances where we hook into the Router:

 -   Listen for events
 -   Programmatically change the page (buy something and load order page)

 Package for loader animation:

 -   NProgress

 # Fixing Styled Component Flicker on Server Rendering

 When you see an error "Warning: Prop "className" did not match.":

 -   The server renders it one way, the client renders it another way
 -   This occurs because styled components is creating random IDs for components and when it hits the frontend, it creates a new random ID
 -   When you reload frequently, styling doesnt apply (flicker), we need to render the styles on the server

 To fix the issue:

 -   Adapt TS logic: <https://styled-components.com/docs/advanced#with-babel>, it uses getInitialProps in the \_document.js to accept context, collect styles from each component, and render them on the server

 If still getting a wierd error:

 -   Kill the build
 -   Find the .next folder cache, delete it
 -   Restart build

 # Intro to Apollo Client

 What does it do?

 -   Talks to GraphQL API
 -   Handles: Queries/Mutations, Caching, Errors

 How does it work?

 -   Apollo Client is made up of links (see withData file in lib folder)
 -   Each link is responsible for handling how to deal with outgoing requests to get/update data, responses, caches
 -   Wrapped up in Apollo-Boost package (excl. image uploads - we need createUploadLink package for this to work)
 -   The Apollo Client config (see lib/withData.js) is mostly boilerplate

 createUploadLink method explained (see createClient in lib/withData.js):

 -   We ensure that the client server-side renders the UI in a logged-in state by passing along the 'headers' with each request (as a cookie), rather than saving the JWT to localstorage, because localstorage can't be sent to the server

+How cache works in browser:

+-   As you click between pages, the browser add/pulls from the cache
+-   If you hard refresh the page, the cache is lost

+What are type policies:

+-   TBD - Find out later

+What is the restore method?

+-   Restores any initial state (if it exists)
+-   Uses data from the Apollo Client server to hydrate the frontend Apollo Client

+What does the package withApollo do?

+-   Allows us to crawl our pages/components
+-   Identify queries (i.e. products, users)
+-   Waits for fetch to complete before sending the HTML from server to client

+What does withData do?

+-   Once we set up our app to be wrapped in the Apollo provider
+-   We use the withData function to wrap our app